Permutations

 Number of permutations = 4 × 3 × 2 × 1 = 24

-Now,let us solve the situations above.
+Let us now solve the situations above.

-First, how many ways can 3 people sit on 3 chairs?
+How many ways can 3 people sit on 3 chairs?

 The first person has 3 choices

-once the first person sits, there are only 2 seats left.
+Once the first person sits, there are only 2 seats left.

 Thus, the second person who sits has 2 choices